Routine maintenance, minor repairs and adjustments in the apartment

 New wallpaper, floor replacement, painting or bathroom renovation.
 All of this belongs to home improvements.
 However, the conditions vary considerably depending on whether you rent, own or own a condominium.
 The same is true for minor repairs.
 For each type, the resident has a different set of responsibilities.
 Failure to comply with these rules can lead to unpleasant consequences.
 So you’d better read up on exactly how it works.

 High property prices and unfavourable mortgage interest rates are driving more and more people into renting.
-Many people live in a rented apartment for decades and want it to match their tastes and needs.
+Many people have lived in a rented apartment for decades and want it to match their tastes and needs.
 That is why many of them rush to renovate their apartment.
 However, these modifications are very limited.
 After all, the apartment is still owned by its owner, even if they don’t live there.
 So think carefully before installing a shark aquarium or Louis XIV-style stucco.

 Alterations in a rented apartment